 He added that “if in reality there is no mass influx of immigration, the security situation cannot be considered the same as four years ago.”

 In 2015, 175,000 people applied for asylum in Hungary against merely 635 applications last year.

 “A prison-like environment”

-The UN’s special rapporteur particularly condemns the practice of holding migrants in transit zones on Hungary’s southern border with Serbia.
+The UN’s special rapporteur particularly condemns the practice of holding migrants and their treatment in transit zones on the southern border between Hungary and Serbia.
 “It’s a prison-like environment, it’s detention,” says Gonzalez Morales about the controversial transit zones set up in 2017 to serve as one-stop centers to file asylum applications.